Mark-Seaman/Shrinking-World-Pubs/GhostWriter/AI/Storyboard/B-Ideas.md

-# A-Idea.md
+# B-Ideas.md

-1. Target audience and purpose
+1. Determine your article purpose and audience.
-2. Clear message and structure
+2. Brainstorm and organize main ideas.
-3. Relevant research and data integration
+3. Create a clear and concise outline.
-4. Engaging language and tone selection
+4. Incorporate engaging visuals and transitions.